-As an interim Sr. Director Dr. Lago oversees International Study Programs, international internships, multicultural studies and global engagement activities at Utah Valley University.
+As the Assistant Vice President for Global Engagement, Dr. Lago organizes and manages UVU’s global and intercultural academic initiatives; working mainly with external communities including the Governor’s Office of Economic Development, the Utah World Trade Center, the Utah Consular Corps, foreign dignitaries, and local and international community partners.
+Sr. Director Dr. Lago oversees multicultural studies and global spotlight activities at Utah Valley University.
 Dr. Lago has dedicated his professional career as a professor of language pedagogy and has presented his teaching philosophy and research in Europe, the Americas and Asia.
 A native of Spain, Dr. Lago received his undergraduate and post graduate degrees in the US and returned to his home country to complete his doctoral degree in instructional technology.
 He is the chief editor of the Journal of Learning Styles, a member of the Board of Trustees at the Extremadura Business School in Spain and participates actively in many scientific committees of international organizations.
 Dr. Lago serves as the Honorary Consul of Spain since 1999 and is past-president of the Utah Consular Corps.
 He enjoys travelling and spending time with his family.

-I am currently an Associate Professor of Education as well as the Program Director for Global and Multicultural Engagement in the Center for Global and Intercultural Engagement at UVU.
-With the distinct priviledge of working with faculty and staff in issues of cultural diversity and inclusive pedagogy.
+Dr. Waite is also the Program Director for Global/Intercultural Engagement at UVU.
+This position, which is in the Center for Global/Intercultural Engagement, gives him the distinct privilege of working with faculty and staff in issues of cultural diversity and inclusive pedagogy.

 He and his wife Katrina have 3 children, Mckinley, Lily, and Sophia.
 When he is not in the classroom or on campus Dr. Waite loves being with his family.
 They love the outdoors - camping, mt. biking, hiking, and lots of soccer.